sjtuliuyuan/GraphicalLasso/README.md

 		Y \sim N(X\beta, ZZ^T \epsilon_\sigma^2 + I \sigma_u^2)
 You can test it by python Emalgorithm_run.py

+``GoWild'' is the code for problem1.3

 ``GraphicalLass.py'' is based on the paper:
-		Sparse inverse covariance estimation with the graphical lasso You can run it by python GraphicalLasso_run.py
+		Sparse inverse covariance estimation with the graphical lasso You can run it by python GraphicalLasso.py